I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfusb/nf-wudfusb-iwdfusbinterface-getconfiguredsettingindex.md

 <b>GetConfiguredSettingIndex</b> returns the current setting index for the USB interface.

-<b>GetConfiguredSettingIndex</b> returns the current setting index for the USB interface.

-<b>GetConfiguredSettingIndex</b> returns the current setting index for the USB interface.

 ## Remarks

 The <b>GetConfiguredSettingIndex</b> method is provided for convenience because a UMDF driver can obtain the current setting index from the <b>bAlternateSetting</b> member of the <a href="..\usbspec\ns-usbspec-_usb_interface_descriptor.md">USB_INTERFACE_DESCRIPTOR</a> structure that the driver retrieves when it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560320">IWDFUsbInterface::GetInterfaceDescriptor</a> method.